 Although EA principles have received considerable attention in recent years, there is still little known about how EA principles can be used to govern the transformation of the Information Systems enabled organization.
 In this research-in- progress paper, we communicate our initial step towards answering the sub-question: how do enforcing EA principles contribute to IS-enabled OT?
 Based on a comprehensive literature review, we initially propose five testable hypotheses and a research model, which is a pre-requisite to developing a data-driven theory for this important area of research.
 It is anticipated that the ensuing theory will provide a basis for further research studying the impact of EA on IS-enabled OT.
 The tested research model will also provide guidance to practitioners on how to effectively design and use EA principles in managing transformative changes caused by IS within their organizations and overall industry sectors.

-Weilemann, E, Brune, P & Gill, AQ 2016, 'Do They Miss the Lectures? – Flipped Classroom Perception by Software Engineering Students', Proceedings of ECSEE 2016 - Flipped Classroom Perception by Software Engineering Students, European Conference of Software Engineering Education, Shaker Verlag, Seeon Monastery, Germany, pp. 245-249.View/Download from: UTS OPUS or Publisher's site
+Weilemann, E, Brune, P & Gill, AQ 2016, 'Do They Miss the Lectures? – Flipped Classroom Perception by Software Engineering Students', Proceedings of ECSEE 2016 - Flipped Classroom Perception by Software Engineering Students, European Conference of Software Engineering Education, Shaker Verlag, Seeon Monastery, Germany, pp. 245-249.View/Download from: Publisher's site

 Background: The effective care and well-being of a community is a challenging task especially in an emergency situation.
 Traditional technology-based silos between health and emergency services are challenged by the changing needs of the community that could benefit from integrated health and safety services.
 Low-cost smart-home automation solutions, wearable devices and Cloud technology make it feasible for communities to interact with each other, and with health and emergency services in a timely manner.